Lewisey/pomodoro/README.md

 # pomodoro

-Pomodoro technique timer I wrote in Python to help me study while I should have been studying.
-Uses royalty-free sound effects and CLI output in pretty colours.
+Pomodoro technique timer I wrote in Python to help me study when I should have been studying instead.
+Uses royalty-free gong and tibetan bell sound effects and CLI output in pretty colours.